czaloom/mental_health_iot_example/README.md

-# AWS SAM High Stress Detector
+# AWS SAM Mental Health Detector

 Serverless sample that ingests environmental telemetry from CSV, stores high stress readings in PostgreSQL, and exposes SAM-backed APIs for the agent and alert workflows.